TheDragonSkull/End-Rods-Awaken-Mod/README.md

 ### Behavior:

- #### Visuals & Particles
+#### Slot rules & interactions
-- When a potion is placed in any potion slot, the End Rod **tints to that potion's color** and emits particles of the same color.
-- If multiple potions are present the tint/particles **blend** (additive color mixing) to reflect the combination of active effects.
+- **You cannot insert a potion into a slot that already has an active effect.** You must first clear the slot (clear button) or wait for the effect to end.
+- You cannot insert instant effect potions nor any type of potion besides the normal ones.
+- **Locked slots** (toggled with Shift + Click on the slot icon) cannot accept items while locked.

 #### Area of effect
 - Any **mob or player within a 4-block radius** of the Awakened End Rod will receive the active effect(s) while they last.